swcarpentry/website/_posts/2016/05/2016-05-31-what-digital-humanists-also-do.md

 since there's no easy way to add annotations directly on the phone.
 There is FADIS (the Fine Arts Digital Imaging System), but it can't use it for personal research on a personal computer.
-Index cards are still actually the easiest solution.